 These scholarly pursuits are closely linked to my wellness activism as co-founder of HealthClass2.0, an experiential health education program that bridges a wellness gap in public school education and connects university mentors with K-12 students.
-I am also a Premiere Leader of intenSati, an innovative mind-body practice, which I teach at Equinox Fitness and privately.
+I am also a Premiere Leader of intenSati, an innovative mind-body practice, which I teach in commercial and community settings.